-Utilization studies that have been completed, along with RFO staff observations, suggest that as wild burro populations increase, there is a decrease of forage species.
+Utilization studies that have been completed, along with RFO staff observations, suggest that as wild burro populations increase, there is a decrease of forage species both in the HMA and in the Robbers Roost Allotment.
 The grasses in the key foraging areas were grazed by wild burros, livestock, and wildlife during the critical spring season and utilized moderately-to-heavy.